2010 European Grand Prix: Qualifying

 Buemi was the fastest driver not to advance into the final session; his best lap time of 1.38:586 was half a second off Vettel's pace in the second session.
 He was disappointed as he had Barrichello ahead of him driving towards turn 25 on his final timed lap which slowed Buemi and lost him two tenths of a second.
 Rosberg took 12th position.
 Sutil had no grip in his car and qualified in 13th.
 His teammate Liuzzi clinched 14th place after an oversteer and struggled on his car's soft tyres.
 Schumacher was unable to get his tyres working to his preference and had a right-front brake problem restricted him to qualifying in 15th.
 Schumacher's qualifying effort was criticised by the Formula One paddock.
 Pedro de la Rosa took 16th having struggled with a lack of grip on the super soft compound tyres.
 Jaime Alguersuari drove hard but a lack of top speed put him 17th.
 Kamui Kobayashi failed to advance beyond the first session; he flat-spotted his front super soft compound tyres on his first timed lap which caused him to feel vibrations in his car.
-The two Lotus cars of Jarno Trulli and Heikki Kovalainen qualified in 19th and 20th positions, ahead of both Virgin drivers Lucas di Grassi and Timo Glock in 21st and 22nd.
+The two Lotus cars of Jarno Trulli and Heikki Kovalainen qualified in 19th and 20th positions, ahead of both Virgin drivers Lucas di Grassi and Glock in 21st and 22nd.
 Both Hispania drivers lined up at the back of the field (with Karun Chandhok ahead of Senna).